 For our Hard Produce metric, worth 20% of the total score, we evaluated how well each juicer did at juicing sweet potatoes, carrots, and beets.
 We used an identical set of criteria as the previous metric to score performance.
-The Hamilton Beach Big Mouth again delivered an average performance, earning a 5 out of 10 for its performance, with the chart below showing how this stacked up against the rest of the group.
+The Hamilton Beach Big Mouth again delivered an average performance, earning a 5 out of 10 for its performance.

 The Hamilton Beach started off this metric with a somewhat lackluster performance at juicing carrots, generating a less than average amount of juice.
 There were also mild amounts of pulp.

 The Hamilton Beach did much better at juicing beets, actually earning the second-highest score of the entire group, only rivaled by the Breville Juice Fountain.
 The Hamilton Beach produced well above the average amount of juice with only mild amounts of pulp, though there was a decent amount of foam created.

 The Big Mouth finished out with an average performance at juicing sweet potatoes, yielding an average amount of juice, though there were moderate amounts of pulp.

 Equivalent to the prior two metrics, our Leafy Greens metric also takes credit for 20% of the total score for each product.
 We used spinach, wheatgrass, and curly-leaf kale for our assessments, again using the same criteria as before.
 The Hamilton Beach Big Mouth again delivered an average performance, earning another 5 out of 10 for its results.
 This put it right in the middle of the group.